-Your front-end debt ratio (monthly debt payments, excluding a mortgage) should not exceed 31% of your gross monthly income.
-Lenders may allow a ratio up to 40% in some cases.
+- Your front-end debt ratio (monthly debt payments, excluding a mortgage) should not exceed 31% of your gross monthly income.
+Lenders may allow a ratio of up to 40% in some cases.

-Your back-end debt ratio (mortgage, plus all monthly debt payments) cannot exceed 43% of your gross monthly income.
-Lenders may allow a ratio up to 50% in some cases.
+- Your back-end debt ratio (mortgage, plus all monthly debt payments) cannot exceed 43% of your gross monthly income.
+Lenders may allow a ratio of up to 50% in some cases.

-Property must be appraised by an FHA-approved appraiser and meet HUD property guidelines.
+- An FHA-approved appraiser must appraise the property and meet HUD property guidelines.

-You must wait least two years after the discharge date of a Chapter 7 Bankruptcy.
+- You must wait at least two years after the discharge date of a Chapter 7 Bankruptcy.
 The discharge date should not be confused with the date bankruptcy was filed.

-A lender can consider approving an FHA loan application from a borrower who is still paying on a Chapter 13 Bankruptcy, but only if those payments have been made and verified for a period of at least one year.
+- A lender can consider approving an FHA loan application from a borrower who is still paying on a Chapter 13 Bankruptcy.
+The payments must have been made and verified for a period of at least one year.